kadena-io/pact-5/docs/builtins/Operators/and-q.md

 ## and?

-Use `and?` to apply a logical AND operation to the results of applying a `value` to functions `oper1` and `oper2`, with short-circuiting.
+Use `and?` to apply a logical AND operation to the results of applying a specified `value` to application functions `oper1` and `oper2`, with short-circuit evaluation.

 ### Basic syntax

-To apply a logical 'and' to the results of applying `value` to functions `oper1` and `oper2`, use the following syntax:
+To apply a logical AND operation to the results of applying a specified `value` to the functions `oper1` and `oper2`, use the following syntax:

 ```pact
 (and? oper1 oper2 value)